jsirianni/gocron/README.md

 to view the status of all jobs.

 ## Usage
+These examples will notify the server to expect a notification every hour.
+If the job does not check in within one hour, an alert is sent.
+Future notifications are suppressed until the job checks in again.

+#### GET
 Send a GET request with the following parameters in the query string
 - cronname
 - account